Sign Up for a Free Account

 • Neuropathological examination of affected regions shows a perivascular lymphocytic inflammation that may involve both white and grey matter, with a CD4+ T cell predominance.

-• No biomarker is available for CLIPPERS, and the differential diagnoses is broad, requiring a careful workup of alternative causes.
+• No diagnostic biomarker is available for CLIPPERS, and the differential diagnoses is broad, requiring a careful workup of alternative causes.
 Proposed diagnostic criteria help differentiate CLIPPERS from CLIPPERS mimics and, in typical cases, allow for diagnosis without brain biopsy.

 • Both clinical symptoms and MRI abnormalities respond well to high-dose intravenous methylprednisolone, but continuous oral corticosteroid treatment and steroid-sparing agents are often needed to prevent relapses.